Alphabet Inc. (GOOGL)

 Profile

-Compared to Microsoft Corp, Alphabet Inc. has a Lower Market-Cap, indicating a difference in performance.
+Compared to Nvidia Corp, Alphabet Inc. has a Lower Market-Cap, indicating a difference in performance.

 To buy Alphabet Inc. (GOOGL) stock: Open a brokerage account (e.g., Robinhood, TD Ameritrade, E-Trade).
 Search for GOOGL.
 Place an order (Market, Limit, etc.).